 At the CSRT stage, every petitioner has the right to present evidence that he has been wrongfully detained.
 This includes the right to call witnesses who are reasonably available, question witnesses called by the tribunal, introduce documentary evidence, and testify before the tribunal.
-See Implementation Memo 154-156, 158-159, 161.
+See Implementation Memo, App.
+J to Pet. for Cert. in No. 06-1196, at 154-156, 158-159, 161.

 While the Court concedes detainees may confront all witnesses called before the tribunal, it suggests this right is "more theoretical than real" because "there are in effect no limits on the admission of hearsay evidence."
-Ante, at 2269.
-The Court further complains that petitioners lack 2288 "the assistance of counsel," and-given the limits on their access to classified information-"may not be aware of the most critical allegations" against them.
-Ante, at 2269.
+Ante, at 55.
+The Court further complains that petitioners lack "the assistance of counsel," and-given the limits on their access to classified information-"may not be aware of the most critical allegations" against them.
+Ante, at 54.
 None of these complaints is persuasive.

 Detainees not only have the opportunity to confront any witness who appears before the tribunal, they may call witnesses of their own.
 The Implementation Memo requires only that detainees' witnesses be "reasonably available," App.
-J to Pet. for Cert. in No. 06-1196, ¶F(6), at 155, a requirement drawn from Army Regulation 190-8, ch.
-1, § 1-6(e)(6), and entirely consistent with the Government's interest in avoiding "a futile search for evidence" that might burden warmaking responsibilities, Hamdi, supra, at 532, 124 S.Ct.
-2633.
+J to Pet. for Cert. in No. 06-1196, at 155, a requirement drawn from Army Regulation 190-8, ch.
+1, $\S1-6(e)(6)$ , and entirely consistent with the Government's interest in avoiding "a futile search for evidence" that might burden warmaking responsibilities, Hamdi, supra. at 532.
 The dangerous mission assigned to our forces abroad is to fight terrorists, not serve subpoenas.
 The Court is correct that some forms of hearsay evidence are admissible before the CSRT, but Hamdi expressly approved this use of hearsay by habeas courts.
-542 U.S., at 533-534, 124 S.Ct.
-2633 ("Hearsay, for example, may need to be accepted as the most reliable available evidence from the Government").
+542 U.S., at 533-534 ("Hearsay, for example, may need to be accepted as the most reliable available evidence from the Government").

-As to classified information, while detainees are not permitted access to it themselves, the Implementation Memo provides each detainee with a "Personal Representative" who may review classified documents and comment on this evidence to the CSRT on the detainee's behalf.
-Implementation Memo 152, 154-156; Brief for Federal Respondents 54-55.
-The prisoner's counsel enjoys the same privilege on appeal before the D.C.
-Circuit.
+As to classified information, while detainees are not permitted access to it themselves, the Implementation

+Memo provides each detainee with a "Personal Representative" who may review classified documents at the CSRT stage and summarize them for the detainee.
+Implementation Memo, supra, at 152, 154-155, 156; Brief for Federal Respondents 54-55.
+The prisoner's counsel enjoys the same privilege on appeal before the D. C. Circuit.
 That is more access to classified material for alleged alien enemy combatants than ever before provided.
-I am not aware of a single instance-and certainly the majority cites none-in which detainees such as petitioners have been provided access to classified material in any form.
-Indeed, prisoners of war who challenge their status determinations under the Geneva Convention are afforded no such access, see Army Regulation 190-8, ch.
-1, §§ 1-6(e)(3) and (5), and the prisoner-of-war model is the one Hamdi cited as consistent with the demands of due process for citizens, see 542 U.S., at 538, 124 S.Ct.
-2633.
+I am not aware of a single instance-and certainly the majority cites none in which detainees such as petitioners have been provided access to classified material in any form.
+Indeed, prisoners of war who challenge their status determinations under the Geneva Convention are afforded no such access, see Army Regulation 190-8. ch.
+1, §§1-6(e)(3) and (5), and the prisoner-of-war model is the one Hamdi cited as consistent with the demands of due process for citizens, see 542 U.S., at 538.